freeipa/freeipa/doc/designs/passkeys.md

 ```

 The object class allows a single attribute, require user verification,
-which is mandatory, single valued, and stores a boolean (TURE, FALSE).
+which is mandatory, single valued, and stores a boolean (TRUE, FALSE).
 The LDAP entry is added when IPA server is installed or when the server is
 upgraded to a version supporting passkeys, with a default value = TRUE.